ragu-manjegowda/forked-repos/README.md

 ==========

 Rendezvous is a **simple** javascript GUI that runs in your browser and allows to track the position of your device/robot on a global map.
-The application supports _ROS_ (Robotic Operating System) standard location messages and can be easily customized to fit your needs.
+The application supports the _ROS_ (Robotic Operating System) standard GPS-location message [sensor_msgs/NavSatFix](http://docs.ros.org/hydro/api/sensor_msgs/html/msg/NavSatFix.html) and can be easily customized to fit your needs.

 Dependencies:
 -------------